babelouest/angharad/docs/INSTALL.md

 All Angharad system, its submodules and its custom libraries are written in C/C++ language, for better performance and lightweight resources consumption.
 GCC and Makefile were used for the development.

-### Benoic modules prerequisites

-Benoic implements a ZWave module to control ZWave nodes and a [Taulas](https://github.com/babelouest/taulas) module.

-The Benoic module is based on the [OpenZwave library](http://www.openzwave.net/).
-You must download and install this library before installing benoic zwave device module, version 1.2 or above, preferably a stable version.

-### Carleon modules prerequisites

-Carleon modules available are the following:
-- Motion control, to view pictures and real-time streams of a motion application
-- MPD Control, for basic control of a MPD instance: volume, play/pause/stop and playlist loading, depends on [libmpdclient](https://www.musicpd.org/libs/libmpdclient/) (`apt-get install libmpdclient-dev`)
-- Liquidsoap Control, for basic control of a [liquidsoap](http://liquidsoap.fm/) based webradio: play/stop/next and view the 10 last played songs

 The following libraies are required to build Angharad and its submodules:

 ```